Vonsnake25/ExamplesNG/README.md

 ## Binary Folders
 The binary folders contain the ready to use mods, including any assets that you need to use them.

+**The assets inside the NGA files and the tool to build them are shipped with the game's Unity Tools package.
+You will need a copy of the game for source access to these assets.**

 ### Install
 * Click the green code button at the top right of this repository and then click **Download ZIP**
 * Navigate to your game's install folder, go into the **User** folder, then the **Mods** folder and then finally the **Code Mods** folder